gildamolx98/Bank-Marketing-/README.md

 We then preprocessed the data by handling missing values, encoding categorical variables, and scaling numerical features.

-Next, we split the data into training and testing sets and evaluated several machine learning models, including logistic regression, decision trees, random forests, and gradient boosting.
+Next, we split the data into training and testing sets and evaluated several machine learning models, including logistic regression, decision trees, random forests, and gradient boosting,....etc.

-The random forest classifier outperformed the other models, achieving an accuracy of 89.4% on the testing set.
+The random forest classifier outperformed the other models, achieving an accuracy of 89.4% on the testing set during hyperparameter tuning

-We also performed hyperparameter tuning using grid search and random search, which further improved the model's performance.

-README Script:

-*Bank Marketing Dataset Analysis*

-This repository contains an analysis of the Bank Marketing dataset, which includes 45,211 instances of potential customers who were contacted by a Portuguese banking institution to subscribe to a term deposit.

 *Dataset Description*